enspirit/wlang/README.md

 This is the README of wlang2, a fresh new implementation of the [wlang templating language concept](http://revision-zero.org/wlang), this one implemented on top of [temple](https://github.com/judofyr/temple) and much inspired by the excellent [mustache](http://mustache.github.com/).
 (For users of wlang 1.0 (formaly 0.10.2), this rewrite cleans most concepts as well as the abstract wlang semantics; it also uses a simple compiler architecture to gain huge perfomance gains in comparison to early wlang days).

 **WLang2 is work in progress**.
 It does not support rubinius so far, due to an incompatibility with the Citrus parser generator.
+It also have some issues with spacing; not a big issue for HTML rendering but might prevent certain generation tasks.

 ## Links